 Vancouver Physiotherapy & Sports Injury Clinic

-Vancouver Physiotherapy and Sports Clinic (VPSC) is a leading physiotherapy clinic serving downtown Vancouver, Kitsilano, the Broadway corridor and UBC.
-We are located in the Seymour Medical Clinic, one of Vancouver’s foremost medical clinics.
+Vancouver Physiotherapy and Sports Clinic (VPSC) is a leading physiotherapy clinic serving downtown Vancouver, Fairview, Kitsilano, the Broadway corridor and UBC.
+We are located at 1001 West Broadway in Suite 601 at Oak Street.
+We are one of the premier clinics in Vancouver.
 We are part of an allied health group serving the residents of the lower mainland in British Columbia in 9 locations.

 For an appointment please call us on 604-739-5626 or use our online appointment request form: